 Mac users write to me from time to time who have previously worked on Windows PCs for years and have a correspondingly large amount of knowledge in this operating system.
 I've never had much to do with Windows and that's why I'm not very familiar with Windows terms such as user accounts, explorer, taskbar, start menu and the like.
 It's the same with those who switch from Windows to macOS.
-They have to struggle with the desk, favorites, finder, dock, activity monitor and launchpad and slowly get used to the Mac vocabulary.
+These must have a desk, favorites, finder, dock, Activity indicator and Launchpad and slowly getting used to the Mac vocabulary.

 In order to make it a little easier for people switching and for me to communicate, I have put together a few terms that mean the same system functions, programs or areas, but describe them in different words.
 I sometimes wrote in brackets how to get to the individual settings.